 My current duties are described in the Covenant for Ministry below.

-The Unitarian Universalist Congregation, Santa Rosa, hereafter UUCSR, and the Rev. Christopher Bell, hereafter the Minister, jointly enter into this Covenant for Ministry, effective January 15, 2015.
+The Unitarian Universalist Congregation, Santa Rosa, hereafter UUCSR, and the Rev. Christopher Bell, Senior Minister, jointly enter into this ongoing Covenant for Ministry, updated on August 18, 2018.

 This Covenant is subject to the laws of the State of California and the Mission, Vision, Covenant and Bylaws of UUCSR.
 It has been drawn up in the spirit of the Principles and Purposes of the Unitarian Universalist Association, and in accordance with the Code of Professional Practice of the Unitarian Universalist Ministers Association.